 Other good theme parks in California for elementary kids:

 Disney California Adventure – With the immersive Cars Land, recently renovated Pixar Pier, Frozen – Live at the Hyperion show and Toy Story Midway Mania, Disney California Adventure has been growing in popularity for elementary-age kids.
 This is where they can try their first upside-down roller-coaster — the Incredicoaster — and maybe even get soaked on Grizzly River Run.
-They also love running around and climbing the very high Redwood Creek Challenge Trail while also trying out challenges that are built just for them like the sliding tire swing and climbing wall.
+They also love running around and climbing the very high Redwood Creek Challenge Trail while also trying out challenges that are built just for them, such as the sliding tire swing and climbing wall.

 SeaWorld San Diego - With its mix of moderate thrill rides, animal shows and hands-on animal encounters (hello, rays!), SeaWorld San Diego is great for kids of all ages, but especially elementary children.

-Best Southern California Theme Parks for Tweens
+Best Theme Parks in California for Tweens

 Best: Disney California Adventure - The biggest thrill rides at Disney California Adventure — Radiator Springs Racers, the Incredicoaster, Grizzly River Run and Guardians of the Galaxy: Mission — BREAKOUT! — are perfect for the tween set.
 Plus, there are plenty of character encounters, Instagrammable photograph walls and opportunities for Disney fun!